-PALAVRAS itself is a lexicon and rule based morphosyntactic dependency parser relying on Constraint Grammar methodology as a means of disambiguating morphological ambiguity and mapping syntactic function in a context dependent way.
-In previous test runs, PALAVRAS has achieved recall rates of 99% for PoS and 96-97% for syntactic tags, when geared to - almost full disambiguation (i.e. approaching 100% precision).
-In order to add constituent tree structure, a PSG-like program was used to bracket words into groups and clauses, moving syntactic function tags from dependency heads onto newly created mother nodes (Bick, 2000).
+PALAVRAS itself (Bick, 2000) is a lexicon and rule based morphosyntactic dependency parser relying on Constraint Grammar methodology as a means of disambiguating morphological ambiguity and mapping syntactic function in a context dependent way.
+In order to add constituent tree structure, a PSG-like program was used to bracket words into groups and clauses, moving syntactic function tags from dependency heads onto newly created mother nodes.
 Unlike classical PSG rules, where "terminals" are words, the underlying CG-analysis makes it possible to use existing higher level function tags, like subject and adverbial, as terminals, cutting down on the number of rules necessary, and increasing their descriptive power.
 It must be stressed that the resulting structural tree adds information (and thus, the risk of new errors) to the original CG annotation, having to resolve previously underspecified structural ambiguity (in particular, coordination and the "distance" of postnominal attachment).

 4.3.
-THE REVISION PROCESS
+The revision process